 RAWALPINDI, Dec 1: The sanitary workers of Rawalpindi district on Saturday staged a protest rally against the proposed privatisation of sanitation department.

-The provincial government has planned to outsource the department and sought international bidders to
+The provincial government has planned to outsource the department and sought international bidders to run it.

 The workers expressed resentment over the privatisation and said that it would render jobless 700 sanitary workers working on daily wages.